jlherren/andeo-lunch/README.md

 * `port` Port to use, defaults to `3000`.
 * `bind` Interface to bind to, defaults to `"127.0.0.1"`
 * `lag` Artificial lag in milliseconds to delay each request.
-Allows to simulate a bad network.
+Allows simulating network lag.
+Practical hint: During development, set this to a small value like `100` to simulate a realistic network lag which allows to more easily see quirks it causes in the app.

 ## Backend scripts

+Run these from the `backend/` folder.

 - `yarn serve` Launch backend
 - `yarn serve:watch` Launch backend with auto-reload on file changes